cyplo/resume/README.md

 ---

 ##Some talks I gave
 Most of them on the user group meetings across the country.
-No conferences yet.
 The links provided are for the slide decks.
 I prefer dense talks with sparse slides though.

+"Languages are communities" - impromptu talk about how communities are the most important thing when choosing your programming language.

 ["Tor for beginners"](https://github.com/cyplo/talks/tree/master/tor_for_beginners) - A talk I gave to the local students' groups on the safety on the Internet and what is **Tor**, why to use it and why not.